Doves in the Wind: Music video

 A music video for "Doves in the Wind", directed by Nabil Elderkin, premiered on April 27, 2018.
 It features several tropes and stereotypes characteristic of vintage martial arts films.
 An Uproxx article by Derrick Rossignol described the video as a "kung fu parody", citing the use of "poorly overdubbed dialogue [and] cheesy sound effects".
 A journalist at Ebony wrote the video may be influenced by the 2000 wuxia film Crouching Tiger, Hidden Dragon.
+Lamar and SZA portray, respectively, a reclusive martial arts teacher who can levitate and a woman who seeks to be his protégé.
+(Note: Lamar plays the role in his alter ego Kung Fu Kenny.)

-Lamar, in his alter ego Kung Fu Kenny, plays a reclusive martial arts teacher who has the power to levitate.
-SZA plays a woman who seeks to become his protégé, and treks a vast desert on horseback to arrive at his home.
-Lamar then tries to shoot at her with darts from a blowgun to impede her.
-She avoids getting shot and ascends the mountain where he lives.
-Lamar greets her while sitting cross-legged mid-air, as he sips from a cup of tea.
-They agree to drink tea together and have a conversation, which is dubbed with martial arts film–style dialogue.
+The video begins with SZA trekking a vast desert on horseback in search of Lamar's home.
+Watching from afar, he tries to stop her arrival by shooting her with blowgun darts.
+She dodges his attacks and successfully climbs the mountain where he lives.
+There, Lamar greets her as he sips from a cup of tea, sitting mid-air with his legs crossed.
+They agree to talk over some tea, and their conversation is dubbed with martial arts film–style dialogue.

-Once they finish, Lamar challenges SZA to a duel.
-She undergoes a test of skill, winning a fight against a few ninjas.
-When she finally has to fight Lamar for their first duels, the two exchange several punches and kicks.
-However, she fails to outmatch Lamar's skills and defeat him.
+Once their conversation ends, Lamar challenges SZA to a duel.
+She undergoes an initial test of skill, winning a fight against a few ninjas.
+However, when she faces Lamar, she is overpowered and fails to defeat him.
 He tells her that she fights well, though her style is "no match" for his.
-SZA continues to train with him in hopes of proving her skill.
-After further training, she finally bests Lamar in combat.
+Motivated by the loss, SZA continues to train with Lamar in hopes of proving herself.
+After further training, she finally bests him in combat.
 Having learned his talents and his magical powers, she leaves him by levitating away from his mountain.